TIMELINE-Takata air bag recalls

 globally due to possibly defective Takata air bags.

-* Sept 3 - Devin Xu dies in a 2002 Acura TL sedan in an
+Sept 3 - Devin Xu dies in a 2002 Acura TL sedan near Los

 2014: